quicwg/multipath/draft-ietf-quic-multipath.md

   the currently allowed maximum value, this frame can be ignored.
   Receipt of a value that is higher than the local maximum value MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+  If the type field is TBD-09(experiments use 0x15228c0e), the value indicating that the path identifier can not be used in creating new path because of lacking unused Connection ID for this path.

 # Error Codes {#error-codes}